-As part of our audit of the June 30, 2016, financial statements, we audited the adjustments described in note 7.
-An adjustment for water consumption sales, unbilled receivables, and long-term debt was applied to restate the June 30, 2015, financial statements.
+As part of our audit of the June 30, 2017, financial statements, we audited the adjustments described in note 7.
+An adjustment for capital assets and depreciation expense was applied to restate the June 30, 2016 and 2015, financial statements.